We once did this – The Great Circular Indian Railway Challenge

-So I thought we’d do the same in Europe.
+So we thought we’d do the same in Europe.
+So in 2013 we did.
+This blog is originally about that trip.

 The original scheme was as follows :- Travel from Paris to Paris (start in London if you wish), and visit the furthest most extremes of the European railway network, north, south, east and west.
 Right now, “Europe” is defined as those parts of the continent you can travel through on a European InterRail pass, but we may relent and go all out to Yekaterinburg.